Dear reader of ADxS.org, please excuse the disruption.

 Guanfacine is effective in children and adolescents who do not respond optimally to stimulants.1112 Guanfacine is also approved for this purpose in Europe.13

-According to one study, an alpha agonist (such as guanfacine) was primarily used in an academic medical treatment center (probably in the US) for children with ADHD, behavioral disorders (DBD) or autism spectrum disorder between the ages of 2 and 5.
+According to one study, an alpha agonist (such as guanfacine) was primarily used in an academic medical treatment center (probably in the US) for children with ADHD, conduct disorder (DBD), or autism spectrum disorder between the ages of 2 and 5.
 In children without autism spectrum disorder, stimulants were primarily used.14

-With regard to adult ADHD sufferers who do not respond optimally to stimulants, there is no clear evidence of efficacy.
+There is no clear evidence of efficacy with regard to adult persons with ADHD who do not respond optimally to stimulants.
 One study found improvements with guanfacine and placebo compared to previous medication.15

 1.1.
 Effect of guanfacine on symptoms